 The online curriculum includes quizzes for most topics, but these are just intended to help learners gauge their level of understanding.
 Otherwise, there are no exams.
 The time you invest in the online modules is up to you.
 This allows you to tailor your time based on what you feel will be most helpful.
-Obviously the more time you invest, the more you’re likely to get out of the program.
+The more time you invest, the more you're likely to get out of the program.

 What is the Capstone Project?